ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Related Work

 \section{Related Work}

 Our work builds on top of prior research on LLM-based agents, web automation workflows, programming-by-demonstration techniques, and human-agent interaction.

-\textbf{LLM-based web agents.} LLM-based web agents are autonomous systems that leverage LLMs to navigate websites and execute tasks based on natural language instructions.
+\textbf{LLM-based web agents and their challenges.} LLM-based web agents are autonomous systems that leverage LLMs to navigate websites and execute tasks based on natural language instructions.
 These agents translate the LLM's text outputs into web actions (e.g., click links and buttons, fill in forms, or web search) by specialized prompting and tool-use frameworks~\cite{openai2021webgpt, openai2025operator}.
-These agents have been explored in a wide range of use scenarios, aimed at both professionals and end-users.
-On the professional side, web agents are being tested as digital ``office workers'' that could automate data science and business workflows.
+The usage of these agents has been explored in a wide range of scenarios, aimed at both professionals and end-users.
+On the professional side, web agents are being tested as digital ``office workers'' that could automate business workflows.
 For example, a recent benchmark, TheAgentCompany~\cite{xu2025theagentcompany}, simulated an enterprise intranet environment with internal web apps and data and evaluated LLM-based agents on everyday workplace tasks.
 On the consumer side, web agents can serve as advanced personal assistants that perform common web tasks on behalf of users.
 For instance, a web agent can book hotel rooms, search flight tickets, and reserve restaurants~\cite{yang2024agentoccam, zhou2023webarena}.
-More use cases include tracking product prices on e-commerce websites, retrieving answers from multiple forums, and summarizing daily feed on social media~\cite{uzair2023autogpt, browsecomp2025}.
+More use cases include tracking product prices on e-commerce websites, retrieving answers from multiple forums, and summarizing daily feeds on social media~\cite{uzair2023autogpt, browsecomp2025}.